 Take your tea to go!

 If you are the type that is always on the go, take your tea along!
-Enjoy loose tea on the go with a heat-resistant, glass tea bottle.
-Simply put your favorite loose leaf tea into the removable stainless steel tea filter and let it steep in this handy glass tea bottle.
+Enjoy loose tea on the go with a tea infuser bottle.
+Simply put your favorite loose leaf tea into the removable stainless steel tea filter and let it steep in this handy tea bottle.

 Steep, sip & repeat!
 Enjoy!